vfr/Viewer/README.md

-## PDF Viewer App for iOS
+### PDF Viewer App for iOS

+---

-This project is now deprecated - it will no longer be maintained and will only be kept around for a short time.
+*This project is now deprecated - it will no longer be maintained and will only be kept around for a short time.
-Please see the [UXReader PDF Framework for iOS](https://github.com/vfr/UXReader-iOS) project for its replacement.
+Please see the [UXReader PDF Framework for iOS](https://github.com/vfr/UXReader-iOS) project for its replacement.*

+---

 ### Introduction